 182 estimates multiplied by $4,500 gets us to $819,000 worth of work that was estimated.

 Now we’re not going to close everything we estimate.
 The industry average is 30%.
-A first year business owner might not close 30%.
+A first-year business owner might not close 30%.
 But not everyone will.
-IA bad close rate is 10% and a master saleperson might be 60%.
+IA bad close rate is 10% and a master salesperson might be 60%.
 But the industry average is 30%.

 Under this scenario a 30% close rate means closing $245,000 worth of work.